israfilistek/libretro-buildbot/README.md

 libretro-buildbot
 ===========
-A collection of Dockerfiles and scripts for libretro that define a set of nightly build bots.
+This is a collection of Dockerfiles and scripts for libretro that define a set of nightly build bots.
+For for completely automated and reoccurring builds, see installation comments in cron-master.sh

 ## Quick Usage
 **Step 1**: [Install Docker](https://docs.docker.com/installation/)